github/vscode-codeql/extensions/ql-vscode/TELEMETRY.md

 ## What data is collected

-GitHub collects the following information related to the usage of the extension.
+If you opt in, GitHub collects the following information related to the usage of the extension.
 The data collected are:

 - The identifiers of any CodeQL-related [VS Code commands](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette) that are run
 - For each command: the timestamp, time taken, and whether or not the command completed successfully